supriya-raj/asset-compare-git-webpack-plugin/README.md

 };
 ```

 This will generate a table in your CI log comparing the generated asset sizes of the current build against those of a base branch(master by default).
-A sta
+After comparison, if any of the asset sizes has increased by more than 5% a status with failure flag is created against the current commit.

 - When this plugin is run against the base branch for the first time, it stores the asset sizes in the supplied gist.
 - Every consequent CI run against the base branch will keep updating the stats in the gist.